-We use a novel and detailed dataset of renegotiated loans in Brazil.
-We focus on loans that are more than sixty days past due, which we hereafter call "non-accrual loans" because local regulation prevents the banks from accruing any additional interest for such loans.
-Our sample has almost 13 million non-accrual loans granted by over 1,000 financial institutions to more than 2 million firms.
-From these, more than 1 million loans (8.8% of non-accrual loans) are renegotiated.
-We refer to these loans as forborne loans.2
+We use a novel and detailed dataset of forborne loans in Brazil.
+We focus on loans that are more than sixty days past due, which we hereafter call "non-accrual loans," because local regulation prevents the banks from accruing any additional interest for such loans.
+Our sample has almost 13 million non-accrual loans - from which more than 1 million are forborne - granted by over 1,000 financial institutions to more than 2 million firms.
 To the best of our knowledge, this is the largest and most comprehensive dataset on restructured loans ever used in the literature.
-Our data enables us to describe the pre-existing features of forborne loans, the terms renegotiated and investigate the main drivers of loan forbearance, including economic and regulatory incentives.
+Our data enables us to describe the features of forborne loans, and investigate the main drivers of loan forbearance, including economic and regulatory incentives.